Jeb Bush 2016 presidential campaign: "Please clap"

 In February 2016, at a town hall event in Hanover, New Hampshire following the Iowa Caucus, Bush's call for the country to elect a strong commander-in-chief was met with silence from the audience; in response, Bush said to the audience "Please clap."
 A video clip of the incident went viral and was noted as a symbol of his campaign's sagging popularity.

 Suspension of campaign

 After a series of poor results in Iowa and New Hampshire, Bush spent his remaining money and campaign effort on the South Carolina primary.
 He placed fourth with under 8% of the vote.
 That night, Bush suspended his campaign, ending his presidential bid.
-In an analysis of what went wrong, POLITICO argues that:
+In an analysis of what went wrong, Politico argued that:

 His slow, awkward stumble from August through October encapsulates everything that caused the operation viewed as "Jeb!, Inc." to fail.
 Bush was on the wrong side of the most galvanizing issues for Republican primary voters, he himself was a rusty and maladroit campaigner and his campaign was riven by internal disagreements and a crippling fear that left them paralyzed and unable to react to Trump.